 In the wake of two world wars and the protectionist measures used to combat the Great Depression of the 1930s, many nations began working more closely to maintain peaceful relations and increase opportunities for international trade.
 Given that exports had plummeted throughout the 1930s for many countries, and that many nations had developed wartime embargoes with their enemies—such as the American trade embargo on all of the Axis countries through the Trading with the Enemy Act during World War II—this was definitely a step forward.

-As a result, many organizations were formed in the 1940s and afterward, such as the United Nations, the World Bank and the World Trade Organization, to aid the process.
+As a result, many organizations formed in the 1940s and afterward.
+Such as the United Nations, the World Bank and the World Trade Organization, to aid the process.
 These international organizations help to settle disputes and keep things balanced in the global marketplace.

 Though war, embargos and protectionist policies remain a part of the global environment, the work these and other organizations have performed over the past several decades has created a global environment more conducive to free, peaceful and beneficial international trade.